ittca/linux/README.md

 - Folders (are projects with more than one file, probably they are connected and need each other);
 - single files.

-Any code available on this github page follows the free software philosophy.
+Any code available on this linux section follows the free software philosophy.

 Tiago Calado